ARCHIVE

 Volunteers

-Ron also spoke about Bill Girdwood (The then Chair) who has been involved in the playground from the billbeginning as a worker on the play schemes and to this day an un sung hero!!
+Ron also spoke about Bill Girdwood (The then Chair) who has been involved in the playground from the beginning as a worker on the play schemes and to this day an un sung hero!!

 The playground has been supported locally, continually over the years by local residents, parents community workers, many of whom still support us today.
 Clive Brandsbury, Una Shannon (how many of you remember the playground shop?)
 Rooney Martin, Bill Girdwood, Gill Slater, Janet Baker, Jean Raubould, Carol O’shea, Niky Cann and all the present committee.
 Ron Said ‘ As I go into my retirement very often I see adults who were kids on the playground who tell me what great times they had.
 This made it all worthwhile and overall a very good period in my life.